 Illustrative Designer Art

 Fun, vibrant patterns, bold lettering and block colours have featured heavily in the work of illustrative design art this year.
 We’re seeing the return of nostalgic colour palettes such as these 80’s inspired luminous, neon colours, combined with more geometric shapes.
 Continuing this nostalgic vibe in their abstract patterns and bold, vividly coloured shapes is Barcelona based Hey Studio.
-While Alja Horvat’s detailed, everyday inspired art manages to unite the vivid 60’s, the earthy colour palette of the 70’s and 80’s pastels in a way that pops.
+While Alja Horvat’s everyday inspired art manages to unite the vivid 60’s, the earthy colour palette of the 70’s and 80’s pastels in a way that pops.

 And there’s no one who catches your attention like Malika Favre.
 With designs that make classy use of positive and negative space, combined with bold primary colours and a minimal style that conveys her message through striking symbolism.
 Her designs brighten up any room.

 Maybe it’s just that 2021 has forced us to experience the world from our lounge-rooms, but we’re seeing more urban, street art – like Hijack Art’s anti-authoritarian, political satire – move from public walls to private rooms.
 The urge to rebel and break free is personified in prints and murals. inspiring us to flout convention.
 And who does this better than Banksy himself?
 Throughout the pandemic, Banksy has used his art to convey political messages and provide support to healthcare workers.
 These artistic stunts, as they’re often labelled, only serve to make him more popular than ever.

 Contemporary and Abstract Art